owainkenwayucl/HPC-Acceptance-Tests/Applications/GROMACS/README.md

 Details of how to build and run the benchmark may be found in the ARCHER repository here: https://github.com/hpc-uk/archer-benchmarks/tree/master/apps/GROMACS

-For the purposes of scoring in UCL procurements, the important result is the performancs in nanoseconds/day.
+For the purposes of scoring in UCL procurements, the important result is the performance in nanoseconds/day.